 At FHI we think it is important to take the consequences of research seriously, and to be able to take a sensible and clear-eyed view of our own research as well as that of others.
 This includes choosing research which we think has some chance of being important, but also being realistic about possible pitfalls.
 For our DPhil scholarship application, we want to see candidates exhibit their thinking on these questions, as applied to their own research.

-Eligible candidates are invited to prepare the following materials, and upload them to this form:
+Eligible candidates are invited to prepare the following materials:

 - A cover letter of 300-600 words explaining: